morphed

 Prompt: "Elderly couple sitting on a park bench, her head resting on his shoulder, autumn leaves on the ground, soft overcast light, documentary photography, Fujifilm color science"

-The key to great people prompts is specifying genuine emotions and candid body language.
+The key to convincing people prompts: specify genuine emotions and candid body language.
 Phrases like "natural and unposed" or "candid" prevent the model from generating stiff, stock-photo-like results.
 Adding "photojournalistic style" or "documentary photography" further pushes the model toward authentic human moments.

 For more, browse our dedicated guides on prompts for couples, family photos, boys, and girls.